Who is a Digital Media Producer?

 - Conceptualization: Developing creative ideas and concepts for digital media projects.

-- Planning: Outlining project scope, timelines, and budgets.
+- Planning: Creating project timelines, budgets, and resource allocation plans.

-- Production: Overseeing the creation of content, including filming, editing, and animation.
+- Production: Overseeing the creation of digital content, including videos, animations, graphics, and interactive media.

-- Quality Control: Ensuring the final product meets quality standards and client expectations.
+- Quality Control: Ensuring the final product meets quality standards and client specifications.

 Skills Required: